RADIO… the early 1930s

 This is a book I first read several years ago, having been loaned to me by my longtime radio industry friend, Ken Mellgren.

-Radio history has always been of interest, especially after my first radio-related job in the mid-1950s was with a station still operating with much of the studio and transmitting equipment acquired in 1936 … although it had at least advanced to better microphones and turntables which played LP’s and 45 RPM discs.
+Radio history has always been of interest, especially after my first radio-related job in the mid-1950s was with a station still operating with much of the studio and transmitting equipment acquired in 1936 … although it had at least advanced to better microphones and turntables that played LP’s and 45 RPM discs.

 The ad said: